 The cabinet under the kitchen sink is a highly neglected area.

-This is the area that we shove highly noxious cleaners and surfactants.
+This is the area where we shove highly noxious cleaners and surfactants.
 Many people even have garbage cans under their sinks.
 For me, the soap and cleaners are no exception however I do not keep any garbage under my sink.
-In fact I keep a tub to collect some of the best stuff that my household produces.
+In fact, I keep a tub to collect some of the best stuff that my household produces.